JohnHop/useless_isam/docs/part4.md

 The meaning of the Lexer class is to hide the origin (in this case, the `std::cin` standard input), showing to the Parser a sequence of Token and no more.
 So the Lexer had to recognize a sequence of character and transform it in a Token sequence.
 This is archieved with the `get()` function implemented in [lexer.cpp](https://github.com/JohnHop/useless_isam/blob/main/lexer.h): it should be easy to understand.

-Now it's **Parser**' turn.
+Now it's **Parser**'s turn.
 It is a [Statement](https://github.com/JohnHop/useless_isam/blob/main/statement.h) class that gets Tokens from the Lexer and builds an internal representation for the subsequent action

 ```C++
 class Statement {